-In Final Year you will study: HY1 Developing Professional Impact (20 Credits); Research Project (20 Credits); Strategic Marketing(20 Credits).
-HY2 Managing Creativity, Design & Innovation (20 Credits); Comparative & International Management (20 Credits); One NBS Option module (from 3) Managing Information and Knowledge Strategically (20 Credits); Global Supply Chain Strategy (20 Credits); Corporate Governance & Risk Management (20 Credits).
+Core Modules:

+Developing Professional Impact (20 credit points)

+Research Project (20 credit points)

+Contemporary Issues in Strategy and Entrepreneurship (20 credit points)

+Managing Creativity, Design and Innovation (20 credit points)

+International Marketing and Communications (20 credit points)

+Plus Option Modules (Choice of 1 from 3):

+Comparative and International Management (20 credit points)

+Global Supply Chain Strategy (20 credit points)

+Managing Information and Knowledge Strategically (20 credit points)

-Each module is designed to build a specific subset of knowledge and understanding, and facilitate opportunities for you to develop or enhance generic and specific skills, qualities and attributes.
+Each module is designed to build a specific subset of knowledge and understanding, and, facilitate opportunities for you to develop or enhance generic and specific skills, qualities and attributes.
 The combination of modules offered across the breadth of the course is designed to enable you to develop the knowledge and understanding, and the skills, qualities and attributes typically required in graduate careers related to your degree.

 At each level of the course you will study a module which has been specifically designed to support the acquisition of the academic skills you will need to succeed in your degree and the development of personal and professional skills and qualities that will help to enhance your employability.
-The sequence of three modules (Personal and Academic Development in the first year, Employment and Enterprise in year 2 and Developing Professional Impact in your final year) complements your entire student journey from arrival through to graduation and beyond, ensuring that you are fully supported to achieve your full potential.
+The sequence of three modules (Personal and Academic Development in your first year, Employment and Enterprise in your second year and Developing Professional Impact in your final year) complements your entire student journey from arrival through to graduation and beyond, ensuring that you are fully supported to achieve your full potential.
 The modules build from a base of activities and sessions designed to help you acclimatise to university life and study.
-Early focus is on fostering social relations and on setting expectations of learning in HE to ensure you guickly master the steps required to achieve academic success.
+Early focus is on fostering social relations and on setting expectations of learning in HE to ensure you quickly master the steps required to achieve academic success.
 Thereafter the modules incrementally build employability skills and support you to derive optimal benefit from work and work-like experiences embedded in the design, learning and assessment of your course.
 Within these modules you will be supported to diagnose and reflect upon your personal and professional development needs and to select extra-curricular continuing professional development (CPD) activities to help you to achieve your ambitions.

-The option modules have been chosen to provide you with the opportunity to engage with wider business topic areas but will also allow you to follow a pathway through your course if you choose to, for example a supply chain focus, an entrepreneurial/business information focus or a more accounting/finance focus.
+The option modules have been chosen to provide you with the opportunity to engage with wider business topic areas but will also allow you to follow a pathway through your course if you choose to, for example an operations supply chain focus, an HR focus or a more quantitative business focus.

 International dimensions are present in the majority of course modules through the use of case studies and examples of an international nature.
 All curricula are informed by the global context of business (becoming a global citizen is a core course learning outcome).
-Particular modules more explicitly embed international content for example Comparative & International Management, Global Supply Chain modules and The
+Particular modules more explicitly embed comparative international content for example International Marketing and Communications, Managing the Global Supply Chain, Contemporary Issues in Strategy and Entrepreneurship.

-Financial Environment.
 The NBS goal 'evidence the capacity to act as a global citizen' is also addressed in the Developing Professional Impact module at Final Year.

-The course provides you with an awareness of corporate responsibility and sustainability issues from Year 1.
-For example the Year 1 Essentials of Business Development module requires you to hypothetically establish a business.
+The Course provides you with an awareness of corporate responsibility and sustainability issues from Year 1.
+For example, the Year 1 Essentials of Business Development module requires you to hypothetically establish a business.
 Within the business planning process students have to consider ethical and sustainability issues as part of the project (Sustainable Development Goal 9).
-As part of the Developing Professional Impact module you will also complete the Sustainability in Practice Certificate, which considers sustainable objectives.
+As part of the assessment for the Final year Developing Professional Impact module, you are required to undertake a group project addressing the challenges faced by small local organisations (Sustainable Development Goal 11).
+As part of the DPI module you are required to complete the Sustainability in Practice Certificate, which considers sustainable objectives.